 Eskenazi Health is committed to improving patient outcomes and reducing costs system-wide.

-Accredited by The Joint Commission, Eskenazi Health has nationally recognized programs, including Eskenazi Health Midtown Community Mental Health and the Eskenazi Health Center Primary Care – Center of Excellence in Women’s Health, and is the supervising hospital for Indianapolis Emergency Medical Services, the city’s primary EMS provider.
+Accredited by The Joint Commission, Eskenazi Health has nationally recognized programs, including Sandra Eskenazi Mental Health Center and the Eskenazi Health Center Primary Care – Center of Excellence in Women’s Health, and is the supervising hospital for Indianapolis Emergency Medical Services, the city’s primary EMS provider.

 To learn more and support the campaign, contact the Foundation offices at 317.880.4900.